Himanshu0518/Investo-assignment/README.md

 Copy
 Edit
 cd stock-price-forecasting-crop-price-analysis
-Run the respective scripts:
+Run the scripts for respective analyses:

 Stock Price Forecasting: python stock_price_forecasting.py

 Crop Price Analysis: python crop_price_analysis.py

-📈 Evaluation Metrics
+Evaluation Metrics
-Both projects are evaluated using the following metrics:
+For both projects, we use the following evaluation metrics to assess model performance:

-MAE (Mean Absolute Error): Measures the average magnitude of errors in predictions.
+MAE (Mean Absolute Error): Measures the average magnitude of the errors in a set of predictions, without considering their direction.

-RMSE (Root Mean Squared Error): Measures the square root of the average squared differences between predicted and actual values.
+RMSE (Root Mean Squared Error): Measures the square root of the average squared differences between prediction and actual values.

-MAPE (Mean Absolute Percentage Error): Provides the error in percentage terms, making it easy to compare across datasets.
+MAPE (Mean Absolute Percentage Error): Measures the accuracy as a percentage, useful for comparing model performance across different datasets.

-🏆 Results
+Results
 Stock Price Forecasting:
 ARIMA Model: